 Advantages of Structured Derivations

-- Shows logical structure explicitly
+- Shows the logical structure of the argument explicitly

 - Each derivation step is justified

-- Easy to check correctness of derivation
+- Easy to check correctness of derivation manually

 - Well-defined syntax